29 Oct Fleet Response Offers Program to Collect and Verify Insurance Coverage for Reimbursement Drivers

 • Auditing insurance declarations.

-• VISIBILITY, the proprietary portal that gives Fleet Response customers on-demand access to complete documentation for every driver.
+• Fleet Response VISIBILITY, the proprietary portal that gives our customers on-demand access to complete documentation for every driver.

 Fleet Response also has a national network of approved auto repair facilities that could be mobilized to provide routine vehicle wellness checks – though Kari Hagan, Director of Client Development at Fleet Response, concedes there isn’t much demand right now for that aspect of the program.